dudhatdhavalm/DevConnector/ReadMe.md

-I have watched the tutorial and developer
+I have watched the tutorial and develope

-You can check out the person who developer the tutorial "https://github.com/bradtraversy/devconnector"
+You can check out the person who develope the tutorial "https://github.com/bradtraversy/devconnector"

 ## Demo

 https://stormy-garden-98902.herokuapp.com/

 ## run

 ```
 1. npm install
 2. cd cllient